Milad-Akarie/auto_route_library/README.md

   }
 ```
 ## Generated Routes
-A `PageRouteInfo` object will be generated for every declared AutoRoute, These objects hold path information plus strongly-typed page arguments which are extracted from the page's default constructor.
-Think of them as string path segments on steroid.
+A `PageRouteInfo` object will be generated for every declared AutoRoute.
+These objects hold path information plus strongly-typed page arguments which are extracted from the page's default constructor.
+Think of them as string path segments on steroids.

 ```dart
 class BookListRoute extends PageRouteInfo {
   const BookListRoute() : super(name, path: '/books');